Motivational Speaker, Author, 4x TEDx Speaker

-My name is Dina Pestonji.
+My name is Dina Pestonji and I am a proud East Indian female.
 At 29 years of age, I had a massive stroke requiring emergency brain surgery.
 When I woke up, I had no voice and couldn’t move the right side of my body.
 I had become an infant trapped in a woman’s body…

 Having a stroke was not my first life-altering set-back.
 As a young girl, I battled eating disorders for over 10 years and in my late 20’s, was the victim of a near-fatal car crash.

-I give speeches to large corporations, such as Google in Switzerland, financial institutions such as BNP Paribas in France and Belgium, and numerous educational institutions.
+I am a 4x TEDx speaker and have been invited to speak worldwide at places such as Google in Switzerland, BNP Paribas in France and Belgium, and numerous educational institutions.

 I graduated from the University of Toronto with a BSc Degree in Psychology, and went on to pursue certificate training in business studies at the Rotman School of Management.
 I went on to earn my Masters Degree in business studies abroad in London and Paris at the European School of Business.

-Before becoming a Speaker, I worked in the financial, education and e-commerce sectors as a consultant, manager and sales professional in cities across the globe including New York, London UK, Paris and San Francisco.
+Before becoming a Speaker and Author, I worked in the financial, education and e-commerce sectors as a consultant, manager and sales professional in cities across the globe including New York, London UK, Paris and San Francisco.
 I am now based in Toronto Canada.